 The History of Blunt’s Point

 After Pearl Harbor was bombed in 1941, the United States Navy installed two guns atop Blunt’s Point.
 These guns were put in place to protect Pago Pago Harbor from a potential Japanese attack.
 The guns had the ability to fire six-inch rounds up to nine miles away.

 Finding the Trail Head

-On our first day on the island, our neighbor pointed out the trail head to us during our drive along the coast.
-I made a point to take a mental picture of the location so I could find it again later.
-The trail starts next to a small laundromat across the street from the coast between the villages of Faga’alu and Utulei.
+The Blunt’s Point trail starts next to a small laundromat across the street from the shoreline between the villages of Faga’alu and Utulei.
 There is nothing else at this location but the laundromat.
-Only a small sign designates the beginning of the trail.

 The Hike to the Lower Gun

 The lower gun is placed in a clearing with a gorgeous view of the harbor.
 It’s easy to see why the gun was placed where it was.
-We stopped here for a while.
-Chris and I enjoyed the view while Boston enjoyed examining the gun.
-After a few minutes, we headed on up the trail to the upper gun.
+You can enjoy the views and a nice break while your kids have a blast playing on the gun.

 The Hike to the Upper Gun and Beyond

 The view from the second gun is pretty much nonexistent.
 It appears that the rainforest has grown in and covered the view from the upper gun since the 1940’s.
 The clearing here is also much smaller than at the lower gun.

-Children as young as 4 should be able to conquer this hike.
+Children as young as 4 should be able to conquer this hike, at least to the lower gun.
 If you have boys, this hike is a must-do for your family during your visit to American Samoa.
-Happy travels!